-The following Example is based on expenses without waivers.
 The Example is intended to help you compare the cost of investing in the Portfolio with the cost of investing in other mutual funds.
 The Example assumes that you invest \$10,000 in the Portfolio for the time periods indicated, reinvest all dividends and distributions, and then redeem all of your Shares at the end of each period.
-The Example also assumes that your investment has a 5% return each year and that the Portfolio's operating expenses without waivers remain the same.
+The Example also assumes that your investment has a 5% return each year and that the Portfolio's operating expenses remain the same.
 Although your actual costs may be higher or lower, based on these assumptions your costs would be:

-1 Year 3 Years 5 Years 10 Years Service Shares \$ 87 \$ 271 \$ 471 \$ 1,049
+1 Year 3 Years 5 Years 10 Years Institutional Shares \$ 63 \$ 199 \$ 346 \$ 774

 Portfolio Turnover: The Portfolio pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs.
 These costs, which are not reflected in annual fund operating expenses or in the Example, affect the Portfolio's performance.
-During the most recent fiscal year, the Portfolio's turnover rate was 139% of the average value of its portfolio.
+During the most recent fiscal year, the Portfolio's turnover rate was 80% of the average value of its portfolio.